 Place value can be such a fun math concept to teach!
 Read on for a hands-on place value activity… using nuts and bolts!

 Today I’m sharing a free printable activity to help kindergartners understand place value.
-It’s my third post in our weekly K-2 Math Activities series with Playdough to Plato and This Reading Mama!
+It’s my third post in our weekly K-2 Math Activities series.

 To make our place value activity very concrete – and add in some fine motor skills at the same time – I decided that we’d make our own base ten blocks using nuts and bolts.

 When I opened the packages and started screwing the nuts onto the bolts – to make ten rods with ten nuts on each – I realized this was going to be time-consuming.
 I had my doubts about whether this was a good idea after all.

 I needn’t have worried!
 My Five and Seven (pictured), along with my Four, eagerly sat at the table and screwed ten nuts onto each bolt.
 We were finished in about fifteen minutes, and they’d happily have completed more of them!